CoinageCrypto/lamington/README.md

 lamington test
 ```

+This command uses Mocha to run all your tests.

 ## Configuration

 Lamington ships with a default configuration to make getting started simple and setup free.
-However, as your project grows, so will the need for additional Lamington configuration.
+However, as your project grows, so will your need for additional Lamington configuration.
 For example, deployment to a testnet or the live network will require environment setup.
-Additionally, you'll need customize your configuration if you'd like to control Lamington's fine grain settings.
+Additionally, you'll need customize your configuration if you'd like to control Lamington's fine grained settings.
 Fortunately we've made it easy to get started with a simple boilerplate generation method;

 ```
 lamington init
 ```

-This creates a `.lamingtonrc` file in your current directory.
+This creates a `.lamingtonrc` file in your current directory which defaults to the latest available versions of EOS and EOS.CDT.
 The `.lamingtonrc` file allows you to configure additional settings using JSON syntax.

 ### Using a Configuration File